nolimitcity/nolimit.js/README.md

 });
 ```

+* intro - fired when the games intro screen is showing (for legacy reasons, it's similar to ready, below, API is also available at this point)
 * ready - fired when the game is loaded and ready, and the API can be used.
 * exit - (mobile only) fired when the player presses the exit button in the game.
 * balance - fired when the game displays a new balance, with that balance as data to the callback.